Nonlinear Impulse Response Functions and Local Projections: Shocks, Impulse Response Functions and Local Projections

 Let us consider the $IRF(h,\delta)$ defined in \eqref{IRF_pointwise}, and introduce the pointwise prediction at horizon $h$:

 By the Markov property, this pointwise prediction depends on the past by means of $y_t$ only.
 Such direct prediction has been called local projection in the linear dynamic framework [see Jorda (2005)].
-By analogy with what is known in this linear framework [Plagborg-Moller, Wolf (2021)], we will relate the IRF's and LP's.
+By analogy with what is known in this linear framework [Plagborg-Moller and Wolf (2021), Montiel Olea and Plagborg-Moller (2021),(2022)], we will relate the IRF's and the NLP associated with prediction \eqref{mh_lp}.

 \begin{proposition}